Meri Huch PhD, Wellcome Trust Research Fellow.

 University of Cambridge film 'Fighting cancer: animal research at Cambridge' featuring Meri Huch

-Stem cells and tissue regeneration - implications in disease and cancer.
+Stem cells and tissue regeneration in liver and pancreas

 * Denotes joint first authors.